yurigo79/gutenberg/packages/e2e-test-utils/README.md

 _Parameters_

 -   _slug_ `string`: Plugin slug.
--   _searchTerm_ `string?`: If the plugin is not findable by its slug use an alternative term to search.
+-   _searchTerm_ `?string`: If the plugin is not findable by its slug use an alternative term to search.

 ### installTheme